Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/README.md

 This sample demonstrates how to deploy a React single-page application (SPA) coupled with a Node.js [Azure Function](https://docs.microsoft.com/azure/azure-functions/) API to **Azure Cloud** using the [Azure Static Web Apps (Preview)](https://docs.microsoft.com/azure/static-web-apps/) service.

+> :information_source: If you would like to deploy your project to Azure Storage and/or Azure App Service, see: [Deploy your JavaScript applications to Azure](https://github.com/Azure-Samples/ms-identity-javascript-tutorial/tree/main/5-Deployment).

 ## Scenario

 1. The client application uses **MSAL React** to sign-in a user and obtain a JWT **Access Token** from **Azure AD**.